A Guide to Schools & Scholarships for Students with Disabilities

 Federal Disability Benefits That Could Help Pay for College

-Students who receive Social Security Disability benefits may continue to receive them while in school.
-However, SSDI is delivered to people whose disabilities make it impossible to work.
-The Social Security Administration may deem a college student who can go to class can also get a job.
-Students who still live at home and attend college full time may still qualify, but others may not.
-If you receive SSDI, you can use the payment to pay for anything, including college expenses.
+Students who are recipients of Social Security Disability benefits can continue to receive them even while attending school.
+However, it’s important to note that SSDI is typically provided to individuals whose disabilities prevent them from working.
+The Social Security Administration may assess whether a college student who can attend classes is also capable of holding a job.
+While students who reside with their parents and are enrolled full-time in college may still qualify, others might not meet the eligibility criteria.
+If you receive SSDI, you have the flexibility to utilize the payment for various expenses, including college-related costs.

 The Importance of Financial Aid for Students with Disabilities